How To Start a WordPress Blog with Siteground in 10 Minutes

 This post contains affiliate links, as explained in my disclosure policy.

 What is web hosting?

 Every website needs an online storage space to keep files, images, code, and all the components necessary to run properly.
 This storage space is called web hosting.
 Think of it as a digital parking lot for your website.
 There are hundreds of web hosting companies out there that offer starter plans for less than $5 a month.
 However, not all of them are created equal.
 Based on my experience and research, I wholeheartedly recommend Siteground and caution you to avoid Bluehost.

 Siteground’s web hosting service has had the highest satisfaction rate among regular consumers for years.
 Entrepreneurs, web developers, small business owners, and other impartial users have plenty of great things to say about Siteground.
 It is consistently ranked #1 on Facebook polls.
 Below are polls taken in the WordPress Hosting Facebook group in 2018, 2017, and 2016.

 I stress regular consumers because that’s the group you should pay the most attention to when you’re shopping for a hosting service.
 Bloggers make money by promoting web hosting services.
 That’s why it’s a good idea to see reviews from those who have nothing to gain.
 Don’t just take my word for it.
 See more of what others like you have to say about Siteground.

-You can also read my comparison of Siteground and Bluehost, another popular web hosting platform.
-Dealing with Bluehost’s couldn’t-care-less customer service for a year has given me a greater appreciation for Siteground.
+You can also read my comparison of Siteground and Bluehost, one of the most popular hosting companies.
+I signed up for their hosting because top bloggers recommended it.
+Don’t make the same mistake I did!
+Dealing with Bluehost’s couldn’t-care-less customer service and non-stop customer tech problems for a year has given me a greater appreciation for Siteground.